dddiaz/dddiaz.com/content/post/hla/index.md

 This may be confusing to the reader, as I explained earlier I have type 1 diabetes, but do not seem to have the strongest genetic risk factor.
 The paper goes on to say ["HLA remains, by far, the strongest predictor of T1D risk, consistent with the idea that the human genome is prone to develop T1D when mutations in genes controlling tolerance override the normal polygenic prevention of autoimmunity.
 However, the complexity of the genetics of T1D is greater than might have been predicted by the early reports."](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3233362/#:~:text=the%20complexity%20of%20the%20genetics%20of%20T1D%20is%20greater%20than%20might%20have%20been%20predicted%20by%20the%20early%20reports)

-This resonates with me, as it is clear I have type 1 Diabetes, but I do not have the set of 3 autoimmune genes that confer the strongest association.
+This resonates with me, as it is clear I have Type 1 Diabetes, but I do not have the set of 3 autoimmune genes that confer the strongest association.
-What this means at a high level is that I either have genes not described in this analysis (very possible), there are other genes out there that are connected to t1d that are not yet undertood (also likely), or I got my type 1 diabetes from another mechanism not yet understood (also possible).
+What this means at a high level is that I either have genes not described in this analysis (very possible), there are other genes out there that are connected to t1d that are not yet undertood (also likely), or I got my Type 1 Diabetes from another mechanism not yet understood (also possible).

 To be perfectly honest, that is not exactly the result I expected, but that is okay!
 In a perfect world I would have looked at my HLA Variants and been able to say, oh I have this variant assocaited with disease.
 But at this exact moment, I can not do that, and again that is okay!

 This just means that more research is needed to understand this disease, more science is needed to under the genetics of immunology, and more people are needed to help. 💪

 # More to come ⛵️